 If you want to use the NUA tax strategy, you must take the lump-sum distribution from the employer plan.
 Your employer stock is sent directly to your non-qualified brokerage account.
 The remaining assets in the plan are directly rolled over into an IRA to avoid any taxation.
-Once the lump-sum distribution is complete you will continue to work with your tax professional regarding the NUA treatment for the employer stock
+Once the lump-sum distribution is complete you will work with your tax professional to seek NUA treatment for the employer stock.

 But if the value of the stock goes down before you sell it, you would pay taxes on the gain with the current price.
 For example, if that same employer stock with a cost basis of $100,000 decreases in value to $550,000, and you sell the stock at that price, you would pay long-term capital gains taxes on the gain of $450,000.
 You can sell some or all of the shares at any time that makes the most sense for your financial situation after they are in the non-qualified brokerage account.